assiavarna/configpeek/readme.txt

 2. Clean up those witout platformID - too old, not used ./cleanup/cleanup_noplatformID.sh

-4. Merge all in one
+3. Merge all in one
 ./merge/grandmerge.sh

-3. ??maybenot needed???
+4. ??maybenot needed???
 To extract keys from configs from root run - this will update the keys.json ./extractKeys/extract_keys.sh

-3. To serve on http://localhost:8000/ from root run python3 -m http.server
+5. To serve on http://localhost:8000/ from root run python3 -m http.server

 #### TO DO:
-1. download results summary - short verrsion - then big version
+1. download results summary - short version - then click for big version
-2. 3 columns for results - false true missing
+2. 3 columns for results - false true not found
+3. not found - make missing or smth better
-3. standalone app to avoid the Backend???!!
+4. standalone app to avoid the Backend???!!
 (Electron App)
+5. add timestamp to downloads logs
+6. compare few configs feature
+7. beautify the serach flags - some lines around that itch my eye - font increase, and colour change